genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Insert

-If you are interested in inserting a new record to the database, you can use the `insert`.
-This command wil insert a new record based on the current record selected.
-Before y insert this new record, you need to enable the `writeMode`.
+To insert a new record into the database, use the `insert` command.
+This inserts a new record based on the current record selected.
+Before you insert this new record, you must enable `writeMode`.

-In the example below, we make use of the `set` command to create a new record before inserting it into the database.
+In the example below, we use the `set` command to create a new record before inserting it into the database.

 ``` javascript
 DbMon:TRADE>set PRICE 80